There are plenty of different types of beetles in North Carolina, many of which you’ve probably seen before.

 29. Scarites Ground Beetle

 Similarly, like other types of beetles in North Carolina, Scarites ground beetles are also common.
-They can be distinguished by their rough, convex thorax and black-banded antennae.
+Their rough, convex thorax can distinguish them from black-banded antennae.
 The head and pronotum (the front part) are glossy blacks with a bright green or blue metallic sheen.

 Scarites ground beetles are attracted to lights at night and will fly towards them; they are primarily nocturnal and seen in moist areas during the day.